JSteveT/algorithmic-trading-strategies/README.md

 streamlit run dashboard.py
 ```

-## Data
+## Data Source

-The historical stock data is being downloaded from yahoo finance using `yfinance`.

-This data is cleaned and then saved to the data folder as a csv.
+Historical stock data is sourced from Yahoo Finance via the `yfinance` API, cleaned and saved to CSV in the `data/` folder.

 ## Testing